syncfusion-content/asp.netwebforms-docs/aspnet/OlapClient/Getting-Started.md

    N> x.x.x.x in the above code example refers to the current version of the Essential Studio running in your system.

-4. Register the namespace in web.config file by adding the following codes
+4. Register the namespace in web.config file by adding the following codes.

    ~~~ html